YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The seventh is a result that genuinely looks weak because the planning was poor, the grafts were distributed badly, the donor was used without a real strategy, or the execution itself was not strong enough.

 There is also one more point that patients often overlook.
 Sometimes they judge a result too early.
-A transplant that is still in an immature growth stage can easily look lighter than the final outcome will look later, usually within 18-24 months.
+A transplant that is still in an immature growth stage can easily look lighter than the final outcome will look later, usually within 18 to 24 months.
+Transplanted hair texture during maturation can also make a result look rough or messy before the final judgment is fair.
 If a person judges the surgery before the hair has had enough time to grow and mature, he may interpret normal progression as a density problem.

 If a patient cannot separate these realities, he will misread much of what he sees online.
-He may unfairly criticize an honest result, misunderstand a design issue as a density issue, mistake ongoing native hair loss for transplant weakness, or fail to recognize a poorly planned transplant when it appears right in front of him.
+He may unfairly criticize a realistic result, misunderstand a design issue as a density issue, mistake ongoing native hair loss for transplant weakness, or fail to recognize a poorly planned transplant when it appears right in front of him.

 That is where the confusion usually begins.